-- 147. These behaviour protocols apply at all times and are not restricted to times when the schools are formally in session.
+- 165. These behaviour protocols apply at all times and are not restricted to times when the Schools are formally in session.
 In particular, they apply on all school trips and especially those of a residential nature.

-- 148. In addition to the information that is contained within this policy, the schools have other policies to which reference can be made to show the standards of professional behaviour that are expected of its staff.
-Policies are available on the school's individual websites, or can be obtained from the school Offices (info@barrowhills.org) upon request.
+- 166. In addition to the information that is contained within this policy, the Schools have other policies to which reference can be made to show the standards of professional behaviour that are expected of its staff.
+Policies are available on the School's individual websites, or can be obtained from the School Offices (info@kesw.org or info@barrowhills.org) upon request.
 Policies include, though are not limited to:

 - Alcohol (KESW)

 - Anti-Bullying and Cyberbullying

 - Equal Opportunities

 - Health and Safety Policy

 - ICT Acceptable Use Policy

 - Staff Employment Handbook especially sections v and vi and the appendices of the Staff Handbook

 - Supervision of Pupils

-- 149. If staff have any concerns about a colleague, they may refer to the whistleblowing protocols of this policy document for advice on ways to report reasonable concerns.
+- 167. If staff have any concerns about a colleague, they may refer to the whistleblowing protocols of this policy document for advice on ways to report reasonable concerns.